The Exterminating Angel: Production

 The film was shot in less than six weeks, from January 29 to March 9, 1962.
 American actress Marilyn Monroe traveled to Mexico during that period, and her trip included a visit to Churubusco Studios, where the film was being made.
-She visited the set and met Luis Buñuel, photographer Gabriel Figueroa, and the cast members of the film, with whom she took some pictures.
+She visited the set and met Buñuel, cinematographer Gabriel Figueroa, and the cast.

 Release and reception

-The Exterminating Angel premiered at the 1962 Cannes Film Festival, and was released in theaters in Mexico on October 1, 1964.
-It received critical acclaim.
-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 27 reviews, with an average score of 9.0/10; the site's "critics consensus" reads: "Societal etiquette devolves into depravity in Luis Buñuel's existential comedy, effectively playing the absurdity of civilization for mordant laughs."
+The Exterminating Angel premiered at the 1962 Cannes Film Festival, and was released in theaters in Mexico on October 1, 1964, to critical acclaim.

+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 27 reviews, with an average score of 9.0/10.
+The site's consensus reads: "Societal etiquette devolves into depravity in Luis Buñuel's existential comedy, effectively playing the absurdity of civilization for mordant laughs".

 Awards

 This film received the International Federation of Film Critics (FIPRESCI) Prize at the 1962 Cannes Film Festival.
-At the 1963 Bodil Awards, it won the award for Best Non-European Film.
+At the 1963 Bodil Awards, it won Best Non-European Film.